Uganda–Tanzania War: Tanzanian counter-attack

 Nyerere ordered Tanzania to undertake full mobilisation for war.
 At the time, the TPDF consisted of four brigades.
 Among them, only the Southern Brigade, which had just performed well in war games, was ready to be moved to the front line.
 It was headquartered in Songea, farther from Kagera than the other brigades.
 After a long trek via rail and road, the unit reached the Bukoba–Kyaka area and established camp.
 Additional soldiers were sent from Tabora.
 Prime Minister Edward Sokoine handed orders to Tanzania's regional commissioners to marshal all military and civilian resources for war.
 In a few weeks, the Tanzanian army was expanded from less than 40,000 troops to over 150,000, including about 40,000 militiamen as well as members of the police, prison services, and the national service.
 Most of the militiamen were deployed to Tanzania's southern border or sent to guard strategic installations within the country.
-Machel offered Nyerere the assistance of a Mozambican battalion as a gesture of support.
+Mozambican President Machel offered Nyerere the assistance of a Mozambican battalion as a gesture of support.
 The 800-strong unit was quickly flown to Tanzania and moved to Kagera.

 In the months before the war's outbreak, the Uganda Army had suffered from extensive purges as well as infighting, and had recruited about 10,000 new troops.
 According to a Ugandan soldier interviewed by the Drum magazine, the new recruits had little training and were not capable of taking part in actual combat.
-In addition, the Uganda Army reportedly suffered from extensive defections as early as late 1978.
+In addition, the Uganda Army reportedly suffered from extensive defections as late as 1978.
 Overall, the strength of the Ugandan military was estimated at 20,000 or 21,000 personnel by 1978/79, of which fewer than 3,000 were deployed at the front lines at any given time.